Heng-Jin/AMLS_II_assignment22_23/README.md

 &emsp; model.py : model of FSRCNN, Residual-FSRCNN, RGB 3 channel FSRCNN

-&emsp; srgan.py : model of discriminator of SRGAN-FSRCNN, SRRenNet
+&emsp; srgan.py : model of discriminator of SRGAN-FSRCNN, SRResNet

 The dataset.py defines the Class Dataset to serve LR im-ages and HR images for each iteration of model training and inference.
 For basic FSRCNN, images are converted to